Quality Diversity through Human Feedback: Towards Open-Ended Diversity-Driven Optimization: Preliminaries

-Considering that the measurement space $M(\mathcal{X})$ is usually continuous, a QD algorithm will ultimately need to find and store an infinite number of solutions corresponding to each location in the measurement space.
-One common way to mitigate this is to discretize $M(\mathcal{X})$ into an archive of $s$ cells $\{C_1, C_2, \cdots, C_s\}$, which was introduced in MAP-Elites~\citep{mouret2015illuminating,cully2015robots} and has been widely adopted in its variants.
-The QD objective is thus approximated by relaxing the global objective to finding a set of solutions $\{x_i\}, i \in \{1, . . . , s\}$, and each $x_i$ is the best solution for one unique cell $C_i$.
-This (approximated) $J^*$ can be thus formulated as
+Considering that the measurement space $M(\mathcal{X})$ is usually continuous, a QD algorithm will ultimately need to store an infinite number of solutions corresponding to each solution in the measurement space.
+One common way to mitigate this is to discretize $M(\mathcal{X})$ into an archive of $s$ cells $\{C_1, C_2, \cdots, C_s\}$, which was introduced in MAP-Elites~\citep{mouret2015illuminating,cully2015robots} and has been widely adopted.
+The QD objective is thus approximated by a relaxation to finding a set of solutions $\{x_i\}, i \in \{1, . . . , s\}$, and each $x_i$ is the best solution for one unique cell $C_i$.
+This (approximated) $J^*$ is: